 Sadly, the answer to that is a big “no!”.

-Unless you have one of those children that loves to read, like my oldest daughter (hooray!)… reading is often seeing as a chore.
+Unless you have one of those children that love to read, like my oldest daughter (hooray!)… reading is often seen as a chore.

 Something you do when the power goes out… or your tablet dies.